 No liability can or will be accepted by the Seller, in any event, for any goods which have been subjected to any further process, treatment or manufacture, or which have otherwise been modified by (or on behalf of) the Buyer, after they have been delivered to the Buyer.
 The Seller will not be bound, in any way, by any settlement or other agreement between the Buyer and any subsequent owner of the goods, unless the Seller has previously agreed in writing to be a party to such a settlement or other agreement.

 In these terms and conditions, the ‘Intellectual Property’ includes (without limitation) any patent, trade mark, service mark, copyright, design right, moral right, know-how or any other form of intellectual property, whether registered or unregistered and whether existing now or in the future, in any format or media whatsoever, in (or arising in respect of or in connection with) all goods, specifications, designs or other written, printed or graphic materials or images supplied, or made available for inspection, by the Seller to the Buyer.
 All of the Intellectual Property is, and will remain, the absolute and unencumbered property of the Seller wholly and exclusively.
+The Buyer is prohibited from using any of the Seller’s Intellectual Property, unless a written licence agreement is entered into between the Seller and the Buyer.
 The Seller and the Buyer agree that they will each, at all times, keep strictly private and confidential any and all confidential information that they acquire from each other as a consequence of contracting with each other under these terms and conditions, except for disclosing any such information (i) which they may be (and then only to the extent they are) entitled or bound to disclose under compulsion of law or where requested by any regulatory agency or (ii) to their professional advisers where reasonably necessary for the performance of their professional services.

 This contract is made between the Seller and the Buyer as principals and is not assignable by the Buyer without the express and prior written consent of the Seller.
 A person who is not a party to the contract between the Buyer and the Seller will not have any rights under or in connection with it.
 Any waiver of any right or remedy under these terms and conditions is only effective if given in writing and will not be deemed to be a waiver of any subsequent breach or default.
 No failure to exercise, or delay in exercising, any right or remedy provided hereunder (or by law) constitutes a waiver of, nor precludes or restricts the further exercise of, that (or any other) right or remedy.
 No single or partial exercise of such right or remedy will preclude or restrict the further exercise of that (or any other) right or remedy.
 If any court or competent authority finds that any provision of these terms and conditions (or part of any such provision) is invalid, illegal or unenforceable, that provision or part-provision will, to the extent required, be deemed to be deleted, and the validity and enforceability of the other provisions hereof will not be affected.
 If any invalid, unenforceable or illegal provision of these terms and conditions would be valid, enforceable and legal if some part of it were deleted, the provision will apply with the minimum amount of modification necessary to make it legal, valid and enforceable.

-The Buyer cannot cancel any order without the prior written consent of the Seller and then, subject to any Force Majeure Event, only on such terms as will, in the reasonable opinion of the Seller, indemnify the Seller against all losses howsoever caused arising out of such cancellation over and above any costs and/or disbursements caused as a direct or foreseeable result of the Buyer’s cancellation.
-The Seller may cancel any order (i) on the occurrence of a Force Majeure Event which affects its ability to fulfil the order (under paragraph 6 above) or (ii) if, in the reasonable opinion of the Seller, the order cannot be completed to the required contract specifications.
-In either such case, the Seller will notify the Buyer in writing, as soon as reasonably possible, of the cancellation of the relevant order, and return to the Buyer any sums already paid to the Seller in respect of that order.
-The Seller will not be liable to the Buyer for any losses, costs, expenses or damages arising out of any such cancellation (howsoever caused).
+Under the Consumer Contract Regulations 2013 the Buyer can cancel an order within 14 days after the day receiving the goods.
+The Buyer has 14 days to inform the Seller of its decision to cancel the contract by providing a clear statement by email or telephone.
+The Buyer must return the goods at its own cost within 14 days of such cancellation.
+The Seller will refund the Buyer with the amount paid in relation to the goods to which the cancellation rights apply, including the cost of delivery within 14 days after the day the goods are received by the Supplier.
+The Seller is entitled to make a deduction from the refunded amount for loss in value of the goods supplied, if the loss is the result of unnecessary handling by the Buyer.
+The Seller may cancel any order (i) on the occurrence of a Force Majeure Event which affects its ability to fulfil the order (under paragraph 7 above) or (ii) if, in the reasonable opinion of the Seller, the order cannot be completed to the required contract specifications.
+In such case, the Seller will notify the Buyer in writing, as soon as reasonably possible, of the cancellation of the relevant order, and return to the Buyer any sums already paid to the Seller in respect of that order.
+The Seller will not be liable to the Buyer for any losses, costs, expenses or damages arising out of any such cancellation by the Seller (howsoever caused).